StoneShorts/mulan-plugins-original/README.md

 ---
 Crystal Key Enhancer
-- Making enhanced crystal keys in prif
+- Making enhanced crystal keys in prif and bank in GE.
-- Opening elves chest in prif
+- Opening elves chest in prif and bank in GE.

 Requirements:
 - Eternal teleport crystal